dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 ## Catchpoints

-If one or more catchpoints are set, Moira monitors the exception vector table.
-As soon as one of the monitored exceptions is thrown, function `catchpointReached` is invoked.
-This function has an empty function body by default and needs to be overwritten in your sub-class.
-Catchpoints are a handy debug tool.
-They can be used to intercept certain interrupts or certain error conditions such as address errors or bus errors.
+Catchpoints provide a way to intercept exceptions by monitoring the exception vector table.
+When a monitored exception executes, Moira calls `catchpointReached`, which must be implemented in a subclass.
+Catchpoints are a useful tool for debugging error conditions such as address errors, bus errors, or certain interrupts.

-All API calls related to catchpoints are handled through the `catchpoints` object which is a public member of the debugger object.
+All catchpoint-related API calls are managed by the `catchpoints` object inside the debugger.

-- `void addAt(u32 addr)`
+- `void setAt(u32 addr)`

-    Adds a catchpoint at the specified address.
+    Sets a catchpoint at the specified address.

 - `void removeAt(u32 addr)`